Molecular and Cellular Biology

 Dartmouth Digital Commons Citation

 Adya, Neeraj; Stacy, Terryl; Speck, Nancy A.; and Liu, Pu Paul, "The Leukemic Protein Core Binding Factor Beta (CBFbeta)-Smooth-Muscle Myosin Heavy Chain Sequesters CBFalpha2 into Cytoskeletal Filaments and Aggregates" (1998).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3430.